scopedb/scopedb-site/reference/functions-conversion.md

 # Conversion functions

-This family of functions can be used to convert an expression of any Snowflake data type to another data type.
+This family of functions can be used to convert an expression of any ScopeDB data type to another data type.

 ## CAST, `::`